 Benadryl Dosing

-Benadryl is not effective in children under 6 years old and may cause serious side effects.
-Some versions of Benadryl such as long-acting doses are unsafe for children under the age of 12.
+Benadryl should not be given to children under 4-years-old unless a doctor has instructed otherwise 4.
+If a child is under 6-years-old, limit usage to products that only have one ingredient.
+Some versions of Benadryl such as long-acting doses are unsafe for children under the age of 12 4.
+If your child meets the age qualifications, you can repeat a dosage every six hours on an as-needed basis.
 Read the package before giving any medication to your child, and never give more than the recommended dosage unless directed to do so by your pediatrician.
-You can give your child Benadryl on an as-needed basis, even if he requires the drug for several days.
 Because Benadryl often causes drowsiness, excessive use may lead to dependency on the drug to sleep.

 Benadryl Side Effects